City-of-Helsinki/kukkuu-ui/README.md

 Save.
 You'll need the created **Client ID** and **Client Secret** for configuring tunnistamo in the next step.

+### Login provider configurations

+Set the environment variables so that the OIDC client gets configured properly:

+The configuration constants are [here](./src/domain/auth/constants.ts).
+An example of a full working configuration can be seen [here](./src/domain/auth/README.md).

 ### Install local tunnistamo

 Clone https://github.com/City-of-Helsinki/tunnistamo/.